State Minimum vs. Full Coverage Car Insurance: What You Need to Know

 - Collision: $1,748

-Keep in mind that these numbers each represent the amount filed for a single claim.
+Remember that these numbers each represent the amount filed for a single claim.
 In one accident, multiple claims may be filed for damage to the vehicles and injuries to each passenger.
-Remember: these numbers also are an average.
+Remember: these numbers also are averages.
 If you hit a brand new Mercedes-Benz or a 7-seater full of injured passengers, you can expect those numbers to shoot up pretty quickly.

 Finally, state minimum car insurance is designed to help whoever you damage.
 It does not include collision or comprehensive coverage, which both cover your car.
-If your car is stolen, hits a deer, chip a windshield or is totaled: you’re on your own.
+If your car is stolen, hits a deer, chips a windshield, or is totaled: you’re on your own.

 State Minimum or Full Coverage Car Insurance?

-You want to make sure you’re protected, but you don’t have money to waste on extra insurance.
+You want to ensure you’re protected, but you don’t have money to waste on extra insurance.
 How do you know if the state minimum coverage will be enough?

 As of 2018, Florida has the lowest standard insurance requirements: $0 bodily injury liability and $10,000 property damage liability.
 New Jersey’s basic plan for young or low-asset drivers (a step below state minimum) goes even lower: $0 bodily injury liability and just $5,000 property damage liability.
-That’s not going to go very far if you get into an accident.
+That won’t go very far if you get into an accident.

 On the other end of the spectrum, Alaska and Maine have the highest minimum insurance requirements: 50/100/25.
 When you’re looking at what’s right for you, this may still not be enough.

-Once you’ve checked your state insurance requirements, figure out how much you’re worth.
-Add up the value of your home (if you own it), your bank accounts and any other assets.
-If you don’t own much besides your 5th-hand car and a Chipotle gift card, the state minimum insurance may be enough for you, because you don’t have significant assets to protect.
-Depending how much is on that gift card.
+Once you’ve checked your state insurance requirements, determine your worth.
+Add up the value of your home (if you own it), your bank accounts, and any other assets.
+If you don’t own much besides your 5th-hand car and a Chipotle gift card, the state minimum insurance may be enough for you because you don’t have significant assets to protect.
+Depending on how much is on that gift card.

-In the end, the best way to decide is to do a car insurance comparison.
+Ultimately, the best way to decide is to compare car insurance quotes.
 Compare.com lets you get free quotes from multiple insurers for different coverage levels, so you can see how much more you’ll pay for full coverage car insurance.

 You might be surprised to find that you can increase your coverage without paying much more.
-For instance, the Virginia state minimum requirements are 25/50/25.
+For instance, the Virginia state minimum requirements are 30/60/30.
 When we looked at state minimum quotes for a single driver with a 10-year-old car and a good driving record, one insurance quote bumped that coverage up to 100/300/100 for just $60 more per year.
-Check out how much you could save today!